apenwarr/redo/Documentation/cookbook/defaults/index.md

 <pre><code lang='sh' src='version.do'></code></pre>
 <pre><code lang='sh' src='date.do'></code></pre>

-And the final result is what we want: although `version` and `date` are generated every time, the targets which depend on them are not:
+And the final result is what we want.
+Although `version` and `date` are generated every time, the targets which depend on them are not:
 ```shell
 $ redo clean